ariqnrnns/kagerou-dark/README.md

 ## 🎨 Customization

-Provence is built with Ravenbright CSS library.
+Kagerou is built with Ravenbright CSS library.
 You can customize the template with using either:

 - [Utility classes](https://ravenbrightcss.com/docs/utilities/background)
 - [CSS variables](https://ravenbrightcss.com/docs/customize/cssvariables)